Aishwarya4400/cloudfront-secure-jwt-en-de/README.md

 ```

 ### License Summary
-This sample code is made available under a modified MIT-0 [LICENSE](LICENSE)
+This sample code is made available under a modified MIT-0 [LICENSE](LICENSE)# cloudfront-secure-jwt-en-de